bresettem/intro_to_reactjs/README.md

 - Checked the final website against the sample completed app to ensure similarity.
 - Encouraged playing around with the code for better understanding.
 - Prepared for the next lesson on React properties.

+## 295: React Props

+**React Components and Props Overview**

+In this lesson, we delved into the concept of React components and explored the usage of props to make components more dynamic and reusable.

+1. **Components:**

+   - React components allow us to create modular and reusable pieces of UI.
+   - We started by identifying a use case for components, particularly when dealing with repetitive code.

+2. **Props (Properties):**

+   - Props are a way to pass custom data to a React component.
+   - We compared the concept of attributes in HTML to properties (props) in React.
+   - Props are passed to components as an object, allowing customization of the component's behavior and content.

+3. **Working with Props:**

+   - Props are accessed within a component using the `props` object.
+   - We demonstrated how to pass and access props in a React component using examples.

+4. **Reusability:**
+   - Leveraged the power of props to create a reusable `Card` component.
+   - Demonstrated how different instances of the `Card` component can be created with unique data.

+**Next Steps:**

+- The understanding of components and props is foundational for building more complex React applications.
+- The upcoming lesson will provide a challenge to solidify your understanding and apply these concepts in a practical scenario.